 I’m in the process of doing something very controversial.
 Some even think it’s impossible.

 I’m building some AGI systems.
 Not one, but three.
 Let me describe them.

 The term AGI may be new to some.
 It’s also called Strong AI.
 AGI stands for Artificial General Intelligence, and it should be roughly equivalent to human intelligence.
 The systems most people know as AI right now are considered Narrow, or ANI.
 That is, we can produce systems that can succeed at human (or even beyond human) levels focused on a very narrow window of skills.
 We have systems that can beat grandmasters at chess, always win at checkers, or attack the game of Go, but none of these specific systems can also tell the difference between a dog and a cow.
 They’re all specific.
 AGI may not have a single skill as strong as any of these examples of ANI, but it can emulate human ability across a lot of different skills and also learn new skills.

 So that’s what I’m building: three AGI systems.
 Three seems like a good number to evaluate the differences and similarities between these systems.
 I’d love to say I’m doing all of this myself, but that would be an impossible task.
 It took quite a long time to find the right collaborator on this project, but once I did we got right down to work.
-Other than a set of common principles shared between my collaborate and I, the seed data for these projects has been generated largely at random.
+Other than a set of common principles shared between my collaborator and I, the seed data for these projects has been generated largely at random.